coddingtonbear/jira-select/docs/functions.rst

    .. note::

-      A naive implementation of this function might use actual clock time, but consider the following two situations:
+      A naive implementation of this function might use actual, raw clock time, but consider the following two situations:

       - MYPROJECT-01 moves from "To Do" into "In Progress" at 4:55PM, just five minutes before the end of the day, then the next day moves